huskeypm/cellmigration/README.md

 This will print all of the parameters in csv format as well as an output yaml file

+## SSH
+ssh -L localhost:8890:localhost:8888    pkekeneshuskey@kant.luc.edu

 ## TODO
 - RESOLVED There is some kind of problem with the z-constraint.
 Compare brown_wnonbond.py z coordinates relative to openmuller.py in the tests directory
-- PBCs in Y direction should be added
+- CANCEL PBCs in Y direction should be added
-- implement flux calculation
+- DONE implement flux calculation
-- piecewise continuous functions? (this doesn't appear to be supported
+- DONE piecewise continuous functions? (this doesn't appear to be supported

-#TOFIX
-- program fails with crowderDim>100
+- DONE program fails with crowderDim>100

 ## Fitting procedure